cloudflare/cloudflare-docs/content/support/DNS/Troubleshooting/Cloudflare DNS FAQ.md

 ___

-## Why do I see Cloudflare A or AAAA records / IP addresses for my domain's DNS responses?
+## Why are Cloudflare's A or AAAA records / IP addresses for my domain's DNS responses appearing?

 For DNS records proxied to Cloudflare, Cloudflare's IP addresses are returned in DNS queries instead of your original server IP address.
 This allows Cloudflare to optimize, cache, and protect all requests for your website.